vazco/uniforms/README.md

 ### Model transformations

-If you need to transform model before it will be validated, submited or passed down to the fields, there's a `modelTransform` prop, which should be used in those usecases.
+If you need to transform model before it will be validated, submitted or passed down to the fields, there's a `modelTransform` prop, which should be used in those use cases.

 **Example:**